Dash1704/CV/README.md

 ## DASHIELL BOYLES

-A puzzle solving enthusiast and determined junior software developer, currently enrolled in Makers Academy.
+A puzzle solving enthusiast and determined junior software developer, and recent graduate from the Makers Academy bootcamp in London.

+Having spent the last five years of working as a police officer in London, dealing with challenging situations has brought me a high level of focus, problem solving and passion to the start of my career in software development.
+Using skills I have gained from my previous career, I look forward to working in a team, to build simple, effective and concise code and I relish to the opportunity of improving my skillset, whilst working for a company who are passionate in their mission.

-After five years of working as a police officer, I wanted a new challenge, where I could show my creative abilities and still be able to solve puzzles.
+I wanted a new challenge, where I could show my creative abilities and still be able to solve puzzles.
 After scrathing the surface of the software development world, it really appealed to me and I loved starting projects from scratch and seeing them flourish into life.

-Since January 2022, I have been studying the fundamentals of software development in a developer bootcamer at Makers Academy.

 ## Projects